microsoft/dotnet/Documentation/compatibility/workflow-designer-accessibility.md

 ### Change Description
 The Windows Workflow Foundation (WF) workflow designer is improving how it works with accessibility technologies.
 These improvements include the following changes:
 - The tab order is changed to left to right and top to bottom in some controls:
-  - The initialize correlation window for setting correlation data for the `T:System.ServiceModel.Activities.InitializeCorrelation` activity
+  - The initialize correlation window for setting correlation data for the <xref:System.ServiceModel.Activities.InitializeCorrelation> activity
-  - The content definition window for the `T:System.ServiceModel.Activities.Receive`, `T:System.ServiceModel.Activities.Send`, `T:System.ServiceModel.Activities.SendReply`, and `T:System.ServiceModel.Activities.ReceiveReply` activities
+  - The content definition window for the <xref:System.ServiceModel.Activities.Receive>, <xref:System.ServiceModel.Activities.Send>, <xref:System.ServiceModel.Activities.SendReply>, and <xref:System.ServiceModel.Activities.ReceiveReply> activities
 - More functions are available via the keyboard:
   - When editing the properties of an activity, property groups can be collapsed by keyboard the first time they are focused.
   - Warning icons are now accessible by keyboard.